brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 In iOS 10.2 and earlier, license prelaoding is not possible.
 It's important to make sure that a video begins downloading before allowing the user to move the app to the background; this ensures that the FairPlay license has been established.
 To prevent issues with background license exchange we recommending limiting downloads to one or two videos at a time on iOS 10.2 and earlier.

-### Downloading Secondary Tracks
+### Subtitle Tracks

-Subtitle, caption, and audio tracks are collectively known as "secondary tracks", and are downloaded differently on iOS 10.x, and ios 11+.

-#### Downloading Secondary Tracks On iOS 11+

-iOS 11 introduced a newer, more reliable way of downloading secondary tracks using a new AVFoundation class, AVAggregateAssetDownloadTask.

-Downloading with iOS 11 involves these basic steps:

-1. Make sure the primary video has completed downloading.
-1. Select which tracks you would like to download.
-Tracks are selected as AVMediaSelection objects.
-You can see all the available AVMediaSelection objects for a downloaded video using the method `-[AVURLAsset allMediaSelections]`.
-1. Create an NSArray out of your media selections, and pass it to `-[BCOVOfflineVideoManager requestMediaSelectionsDownload:offlineVideoToken:]`.
-2. Track download progress through new methods in the `BCOVOfflineVideoManagerDelegate` protocol.
-Secondary tracks use the same offline video token as the primary video.

-Some tracks may have already been downloaded as part of the initial video download.

-#### Downloading Secondary Tracks On iOS 10

-iOS 10.x does not handle downloading of subtitle and caption tracks reliably, so we have created a custom WebVTT downloader and renderer for subtitles in your HLS videos.
+iOS 10.x does not handle downloading of subtitle tracks relaibly, so we have created a custom WebVTT downloader and renderer for subtitles in your HLS videos.
 This support is known as Sideband Subtitles.

-Downloading secondary audio tracks is not available for iOS 10.

 To download subtitles, first check what subtitle languages are available in your video: